Adity20/FoodFavor/README.md

 ### Prerequisites

-Before running, Quine-ZeroSpoil, you will need an OpenAI API key if the project utilizes OpenAI's services.
+Before running, FoodFavor, you will need an OpenAI API key if the project utilizes OpenAI's services.
 You can obtain an API key by registering on the OpenAI platform.

 ### Setup